SNHU-CS/CS-330/module02/mod2_tutorials.md

     layout (location = 1) in vec4 colorFromVBO;

 The first statement maps the vertex data stored as attribute 1 to a `vec4` called `colorFromVBO`.
-The second one is the declaration of an `out vec4` called `colorFromVS`, which will be used to pass the vertex color to the fragment shader.
+The second is the declaration of an `out vec4` called `colorFromVS`, which will be used to pass the vertex color to the fragment shader.
 OpenGL will do a bilinear interpolation of these vertex colors, so any point inside the triangle gets a combination of the color of the three vertices based on the distance of this point to the three vertices.
 We directly transfer this data from the VBO to the output of the vertex shader with the statement:

     colorFromVS = colorFromVBO;